pingcap/docs-cn/tispark-overview.md

 If you do not have a Spark cluster, we recommend using the standalone mode.
 To use the Spark Standalone model, you can simply place a compiled version of Spark on each node of the cluster.
 If you encounter problems, see its [official website](https://spark.apache.org/docs/latest/spark-standalone.html).
 And you are welcome to [file an issue](https://github.com/pingcap/tispark/issues/new) on our GitHub.

-If you are using TiDB Ansible to deploy a TiDB cluster, you can also use TiDB Ansible to deploy a Spark standalone cluster, and TiSpark is also deployed at the same time.

 #### Download and install

 You can download [Apache Spark](https://spark.apache.org/downloads.html)